think-root/content-sentinel/README.md

 ## Description

-This application allows you to monitor, generate, and manage GitHub repositories from [content-alchemist](https://github.com/think-root/content-alchemist) app.
+In fact, this is a dashboard that allows you to monitor and manage the records of the [content-alchemist](https://github.com/think-root/content-alchemist) database

 ## Features

-- **Repository Management**: View, search, and filter GitHub repositories
+- **Posts Management**: View, search, and filter posts
-- **Manual Generation**: Add repositories manually by URL
+- **Manual Generation**: Manually generate posts by repository URL
-- **Auto Generation**: Automatically fetch trending GitHub repositories
+- **Auto Generation**: Automatically generate posts from trending GitHub repositories
-- **Status Tracking**: Monitor which repositories have been posted to social media
+- **Status Tracking**: Monitor which repositories have been or will be posted to social media next
-- **Cron Jobs**: Schedule automatic repository generation and posting
-- **Dark/Light Mode**: Toggle between dark and light themes
+- **Dark/Light Mode**: Toggle the interface between dark and light themes

 ## Technology Stack